-As we've been writing about and researching this topic, we though, "Hmm, wouldn't it be handy to have a list of all the guitar pedals that support a MIDI connection."
+As we've been writing about and researching this topic, we thought, "Hmm, wouldn't it be handy to have a list of all the guitar pedals that support a MIDI connection."
 In most cases you have to find them by reading each spec sheet, as there's usually no option on retail websites to sort by MIDI ports.

 In response, this list is simply meant to be that sorting mechanism.

 It's just a place where you can find all the guitar pedals with MIDI ports in one place, for browsing and comparison.